bluebilldev/project-management-assignment/README.md

 - **Controllers**:
   - The business logic is handled in controllers, such as creating users, assigning tasks, updating projects, and handling authentication.
   - For example:
-    - `authController.js` handles user authentication (login, registration, token generation).
+    - `authController.js` handles user authentication (login, token generation).
     - `projectController.js` manages CRUD operations for projects.
     - `taskController.js` handles task creation, assignment, and updates.
+    - `userController.js` handles user registration (registration, profile updates).

 - **Routes**:
   - The API routes are organized based on the resource they manage, e.g., users, projects, and tasks.
   - Examples of routes include:
-    - `POST /auth/register` – Register a new user.
+    - `POST /users` – Register a new user.
     - `PUT /users/:id` – Update user details.
     - `POST /projects` – Create a new project.
     - `GET /tasks/:id` – Retrieve details of a specific task.